JacobEriksson/doghouse-llm-lab/Section3/README.md

 ## Exercise

 1. Add the dd-agent to docker-compose.yaml to run it in parallel to the webapp, remember to add or edit necessary environment variables.
+2. Remove the agentless environment variable.
-2. Rebuild your images and compose files and run it.
+3. Rebuild your images and compose files and run it.
+4. Generate some traffic using the webapp and Chatbot.
-3. Regroup with the wider team and discuss the differences.
+5. Regroup with the wider team and discuss the differences.

 ## Useful documentation